aidatorajiro/misc/mbp-arch-tejun2024.md

 ### (if you are using NetworkManager) optionally, you can add Network Address Randomization feature

-Create a file `/etc/iwd/main.conf` as follows to enable address randomization feature, which (as far as i know) is not supported on usual Mac OS!
+Create a file `/etc/iwd/main.conf` as follows to enable address randomization feature, <s>which (as far as i know) is not supported on usual Mac OS!<s> (Update May 2025: i found the "Private Wi-Fi address" option in the "Network Settings..." panel.)

 ```toml
 [General]